Mont-Tremblant is a distinctly Canadian winter sports mecca.

 5) Microbrews, Smoked Meat, and Legendary Après

 It’s hard to go wrong trying any of the restaurants directly in the village, like Le Shack beside the ski hill.
-Even the Starbucks even has a fireplace.
+Starbucks even has a fireplace.

 And plenty of classic French fine dining restaurants exist if you want to splurge.
 Escargot, anyone?

 Finally, Le p’tit Caribou is known as the best place to drink after a day on the slopes.
 It consistently ranks as the best bar for après on the continent.

 The atmosphere is legendary, and the party picks up with twenty-year-olds raging until the early morning.

 6. Extreme Temperatures at the Spa

 Mont-Tremblant is a place for taking advantage of the outdoors.

 Spa Scandinave is the only place that makes it comfortable to do so without a shirt.

 This spa on the shores of the Diable River offers Scandinavian-style baths in an outdoor setting surrounded by snow, trees, wooden pavilions, solariums, outdoor fireplaces, terraces, and relaxation rooms with serene music.